-The fear that cancer will return can interfere with every aspect of a person’s life—eating, sleeping, working and playing.
-Reminders such as follow-up visits, birthdays, someone else’s diagnosis, an ache or a bump can all make this fear come to life.
+The fear that cancer will return can interfere with every aspect of a person’s life — eating, sleeping, working, and playing.
+Reminders such as follow-up visits, birthdays, someone else’s diagnosis, an ache, or a bump can all make this fear come to life.
 Your loved one may not want to talk about it.
 You may not want to talk about it either.
-Fear tends to grow in the silence, however, and talking about it may be helpful for both you and your love one.
+Fear tends to grow in the silence, however, and talking about it may be helpful for both you and your loved one.
 It may also make your relationship stronger.

 When you have questions about the possibility of cancer recurrence or other health concerns, write them down and discuss them at follow-up appointments.
 To cope with this fear, you may also want to: